rarylson/update-conf.py/CONTRIBUTING.md

 - Explain in detail how it would work;
 - Keep the scope as narrow as possible, to make it easier to implement.

-Of course proposing a new feature will be welcome.
-But remember that this is a volunteer-driven project, and that contributions are welcome and awesome :smile:.
+Of course proposing a feature is welcome.
+But remember that this is a volunteer-driven project, and that code contributions would be awesome :smile:.

-###  Write Documentation
+###  Write documentation

 You can help us improving the docs in the `README.md` file, in docstrings, in comments, and so on.
 They are the main docs about this project.